thomashirtz/declutter-instagram/README.md

 ## Miscellaneous

-Sentences to improve the indexing of the repository in search engine:
+Sentences to improve the indexing of the repository by search engines:
  * How to find and unfollow Instagram users who don’t follow you back ？
  * How to see who doesn't follow you back on Instagram ？
  * How to discover who doesn't follow you back on Instagram ？